adhocteam/homework/middleware/README.md

 Write a checksum middleware
 ===========================

+# DEPRECATED - We will stop accepting this assignment on August 31st and will publish the solution shortly after

 You have been asked to add a checksum to all outgoing HTTP responses, as a custom HTTP header.